Hidden Factors

 Photo Diary

-Capture my work environment
+Captured my work environment to track contextual changes.

-Capture my work environment
+Captured my work environment to track contextual changes.

 Digital Journaling